-The term "national socialist" was, as the novel reveals, already used in daily speech already before the World War I World wide armed conflict that took place from 1914 to 1918.
-Is the backdrop of the novel these web pages are dedicated to. , but was obviously not related to the notorious Nazi party that emerged in Germany after the war.
-Although the two parties shared the fervent nationalism, anti-Semitism and certain aspects of economic policies, there were differences were much more notable.
+The term "National Socialist" was, as the novel reveals, already used in daily speech already before World War I, but was obviously not related to the notorious Nazi party that emerged in Germany after the war.
+Although the two parties shared fervent nationalism, anti-Semitism and certain aspects of economic policies, the differences were much more notable.

 The Czech national socials didn't seek to overthrow the democratic system, didn't persecute their opponents and were openly anti-militarist.
 Nor did they share the Nazi party's hatred of Communism or their ideas on racial hygiene.
-Whereas the Czech party's nationalism was a reaction to external threats to national culture and self-determination, their German namesakes were driven by agressive ambitions to expand at the expense of other nations.
+Whereas the Czech party's nationalism was a reaction to external threats to national culture and self-determination, their German namesake was driven by aggressive ambitions to expand at the expense of other nations.

 Hašek and the party

 Jaroslav Hašek was a personal friend of several members of the national social youth organisation, amongst them Alois Hatina and Emil Špatný.
 Both were editors at the newspaper Mladé proudy, and like Hašek they were at the time close to the anarchists.
-If Hašek ever became a party member is not clear, but we know that he assisted during election campaigning in 1908 (Radko Pytlík Prominent Czech publicist and literary historian (1928-), leading expert on Hašek, author of numerous books and articles about the author of Švejk.
-Considered the foremost living authority on Hašek and his life and writing. ).
+If Hašek ever was a party member is not clear, but we know that he assisted during election campaigning in 1908 (Radko Pytlík).